rust-lang/rust/book/src/development/defining_lints.md

 is an `early` lint pass.
 We will discuss this difference in a later chapter.
 <!-- FIXME: Link that "later chapter" when lint_passes.md is merged -->
 2. If not provided, the `category` of this new lint will default to `nursery`.
-See Clippy's [lint types](../lints.md) for more information on categories.

 The `cargo dev new_lint` command will create a new file: `clippy_lints/src/foo_functions.rs` as well as [register the lint](#lint-registration).